Coni63/codingame-readme-stats/README.md

 ### Get your profile stats

-Copy-paste this code snippet into your markdown content, and that is it 👍.
+- Copy-paste this code snippet into your markdown content

-Change the `<your_codingamer_id>` with your id.
-To get it, you need to get your codingamer ID that you can find in the url of your profile `https://www.codingame.com/profile/<your_codingamer_id>`

 ```md
 ![your profile](http://<url-not-exiting-yet>/api/details/<your_codingamer_id>)
 ```
+- Replace the `<your_codingamer_id>` with your id. your codingamer ID can be found in the url of your own profile `https://www.codingame.com/profile/<your_codingamer_id>`
+- That is it 👍.

 ### Select Offline or Online Competitions

-You can select on your profile if you want to refer to online challenges or offline challenges (bot-programming).
-This can be set using the argument `online=true|false`.
+In your profile, you can choose to associate it with an online challenge or an offline challenge (bot-programming) using the argument `online=true|false`.

 > Default: `online = false`